EndMove/MinecraftServerShManager/README.md

 touch eula.txt && echo "eula=true" >> eula.txt
 ````

-Now you need to download the `.jar` Sigot, Vanilla, Sponge, ... you want to use as a server and put it in the server_name folder you just created.
+Now you need to download the `.jar` Spigot, Vanilla, Sponge, ... you want to use as a server and put it in the server_name folder you just created.
 Once the downloaded `.jar` file renamed it to `server.jar` to do this you can use the command `mv file_name.jar server.jar`.
 Once all these manipulations are done your architecture should look like this :
 ````
 ~/home/minecraft
     |-- .gitattributes